How does your state compare?

 Medications:All 7 medications are covered

-Counseling:Most counseling is covered
+Counseling:Most types of counseling are covered

 Barriers to Coverage:Some barriers exist to access care